Sheyiforreal/alx-system_engineering-devops/0x00-shell_basics/README.md

- Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory
+create a script that copies html files from the current working directoryto the parent of the working directory